dplusplus1024/bitcorn-hole/README.md

 - [Jumper wires](https://www.amazon.com/California-JOS-Breadboard-Optional-Multicolored/dp/B0BRTJQZRD) and USB-C cables
 - [Battery packs](https://www.amazon.com/gp/product/B08LH26PFT) or AC adapters
 - DIY enclosures —
-  These are placed under each cornhole board to house the sensors and detect beanbags
+  These are placed under each cornhole board to house the sensors and detect bean bags
 - A computer with speakers to run the user-facing webpage

 Massive thanks to [Dani Go](https://www.youtube.com/@bitcoineando) for her soldering help!